-Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech® laser systems for cleaning and surface conditioning.
+Galiardi Laser Clean uses laser systems made by Orlando, Florida-based Laser Photonics, a leading provider of patented industrial grade CleanTech laser systems for cleaning and surface conditioning.
 The American-made systems function either as mobile standalone units or can be integrated into production lines.

-The laser systems are available in portable and stationary models ranging from 50 to 3,000-watts (a 4,000-watt version is in development) with chamber sizes from 3' x 3' in size to 6' x 12'.
+The laser systems are available in portable and stationary models ranging from 50 to 3,000 watts (a 4,000-watt version is in development) with chamber sizes from 3 x 3 to 6 x 12 in.
 The systems can also be installed in manufacturing lines in cabinets or operated by a robotic arm.

-Galiardi says that laser pre-treatment of metal surfaces can be used to streamline various manufacturing processes.
+Galiardi said that laser pre-treatment of metal surfaces can be used to streamline various manufacturing processes.
 Corrosion, for example, can begin to accumulate within a very short time on new parts, depending on the material and environmental conditions, and should be removed prior to coating.
+Instead of discarding any improperly coated metal components stripping the paint and recoating the parts is a cost effective alternative.